 Your shoulder is a flexible joint that can move in a wide range of directions.
 That type of flexibility, however, makes the shoulder vulnerable to injuries like dislocation.
-Sumit Dewanjee, MD, at FXRX Inc. in Tempe and Chandler, Arizona, provides comprehensive care for a dislocated shoulder, including medical and surgical management.
+Sumit Dewanjee, MD, at FXRX Inc. in Tempe, Chandler, and Phoenix, Arizona, provides comprehensive care for a dislocated shoulder, including medical and surgical management.
 Schedule a consultation with this board-certified orthopedic surgeon by calling the office or booking an appointment online today.

 A dislocated shoulder is a separation of the ball and socket joint of the shoulder.
 Your dislocated shoulder may be a partial or complete dislocation.

 A partial dislocated shoulder, also known as subluxation, means the ball joint of the upper arm is only partially out of the socket joint of the shoulder.